glorat/gainstrack/client/public/welcome.md

 Gainstrack is the app to help you get in personal control of your finances with a dashboard to see your wealth in one place

 ### Getting started
+For anonymous users
 - Set up your accounts in the Editor or offline in a .gainstrack file
 - Save your accounts locally in your computer
 - Upload to the server to generate reports

+For online use
+- Login/Sign-up
+- Use the editors to supply your information
+- Export locally if desired

 ### Release notes
+#### v0.4.0
+1 February
+- Much improved P&L Explain reporting
+- Switched graphs to plotly.js library
+- Login support to save your data server side
 #### v0.3.0
 4 January
 - FIX: Error reporting on uploaded files